itsjoesullivan/van/2014/03/drawing-waveforms.md

     [ 0, 0.0253245, 0.0452343, ... ]

+Audio data is that simple.
+Practically speaking, the values of the array correspond to the position of a speaker.
+At 44100 frames per second, it hardly sounds digital at all.

-So far so good, except that the length of the array is 44100 * secondLength
+So far so good, except that the length of the array is 44100 * secondLength...

 ###Boiling it down